Cloud Resource Tagging with Morpheus¶

 Custom Instance Types and Tagging¶

-With the set of possible values defined (if needed), we next create an Option Type to prompt the user for tag input when provisioning relevant Instance types.
-Option Types are also housed in the Morpheus Library (Provisioning > Library).
+With the set of possible values defined (if needed), we next create an Input to prompt the user for tag input when provisioning relevant Instance types.
+Inputs are also housed in the Morpheus Library (Library).

-At this point, we are ready to add this Option Type to any custom Instance Types or Layouts.
+At this point, we are ready to add this Input to any custom Instance Types or Layouts.
 When those Instance Types or Layouts are provisioned, the values input by the user become tags associated with the created cloud resources.
-By setting the Option Type on an Instance Type, the tag selection appears when provisioning all associated Layouts.
-Alternatively, if the Option Type is set on individual Layouts, it will only appear when those Layouts are provisioned.
+By setting the Input on an Instance Type, the tag selection appears when provisioning all associated Layouts.
+Alternatively, if the Input is set on individual Layouts, it will only appear when those Layouts are provisioned.

-Instance Types and Layouts are also stored in the Morpheus Library (Provisioning > Library).
-By opening up any custom Instance Type, we can add the Option Type we just created when editing the Instance Type.
-Additionally, we can drill into associated Layouts and apply the Option Type to selected Layouts if that’s more appropriate.
+Instance Types and Layouts are also stored in the Morpheus Library (Library).
+By opening up any custom Instance Type, we can add the Input we just created when editing the Instance Type.
+Additionally, we can drill into associated Layouts and apply the Input to selected Layouts if that’s more appropriate.

 Going forward, each time the chosen Instance Type or Layout is provisioned, the user will be prompted to enter relevant tag selections.
 We can even require the user input these values or govern their inputs through tagging policies which will be discussed in the next section.